CYP27C1

-CYP27C1 (cytochrome P450, family 27, subfamily C, polypeptide 1) is a protein that in humans is encoded by the CYP27C1 gene.
+CYP27C1 (cytochrome P450, family 27, subfamily C, polypeptide 1) or cytochrome P450 27C1 is a protein that in humans is encoded by the CYP27C1 gene.
 The Enzyme Commission number (EC) for this protein is EC 1.14.19.53.
 The full accepted name is all-trans-retinol 3,4-desaturase and the EC number 1 classifies CYP27C1 as a oxidoreductase that acts on paired donor by reducing oxygen.
 It is also identifiable by the UniProt code Q4G0S4.

 This gene encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.

 The main function of the CYP27C1 enzyme is conversion of vitamin A_{1} (all-trans retinol) to vitamin A_{2} (all-trans 3,4-dehydroretinal).

 Activity

 The basic reaction for CYP27C1 is as follows:

 all-trans-retinol + 2 reduced adrenodoxin + 2 H^{+} + O_{2} = all-trans-3,4-didehydroretinol + 2 oxidized adrenodoxin + 2 H_{2}O.

 The initial substrate for this reaction is ordinary retinol, which can come from a number of vitamers all known as vitamin A.

 The catalytic efficiency of CYP27C1 was assessed for all trans-retinol, retinal, and retinoic acid, and was highest for retinol, indicating that this enzyme is primed to convert vitamin A_{1} to A_{2}.
 It does also convert all trans retinal, retinoic acid, and 11-cis retinal.